Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Incorporating Parallelization

 \subsection{Application to subgraph complementation}

-Now, the above protocol can be utilized to reduce the times for steps 1 and 3 of the subgraph complementation protocol from Section \ref{SCsingle}.
-We first observe that in both of those steps, a star graph is being added (modulo 2) on the induced subgraph of the qubits $\forall i: a_i$ with $a_0$ as the center.

-Let there be $n$ qubits in the central node.
-Naively, it takes $n-1$ $CZ$ gates (and time steps) to add the star graph.
-We claim that by using $k$ auxiliary qubits $q_0, q_1... q_{k-1}$ in the central node, the star graph can be added in $O(n/k + \log(k))$ time steps.
-Since steps 2 and 4 of the subgraph complementation protocol both take one time step, this reduces the asymptotic runtime for carrying out an $SC$ operation to the time required to add a star graph (in steps 1 and 3).
-The protocol is described as follows.
+The above algorithm can be utilized to reduce the times for steps 1 and 3 of the subgraph complementation operation (from \ref{SC}).
+We first observe that both steps induce a star graph (with the edges added modulo 2) on qubits $a_0,\ldots ,a_{k-1}$ with $a_0$ as the center.
+Let $n$ qubits reside in the central node.
+Naively, $n-1$ $CZ$ gates (and time steps) are required to construct the star graph.
+We claim that by introducing $k$ auxiliary qubits $q_0, q_1... q_{k-1}$, $k = 1,2,\ldots ,n$, in the central node, the star graph can be generated in $O(n/k + \log(k))$ time steps.
+Since steps 2 and 4 of the subgraph complementation operation both take one time step, this reduces the asymptotic runtime for carrying out an $SC$ operation to the time required to add a star graph (in steps 1 and 3).
+The parallelized \textit{SC} operation is described as follows.